gregsadetsky/heroku-ci-badge/README.md

 ## TODO

-- Document how to update code from this repo to an already deployed app
 - Support more than 1 pipeline (use /pipelines/{ID}/x.svg ?)
 - Support master and other branches (use /{branch}.svg and /pipelines/{branch}.svg ?)
 - Dogfood: use Heroku CI & show badge for this app